vyos/vyos-documentation/docs/configuration-overview.rst

 Local archive and revisions
 ---------------------------

-Revisions are stored on disk, you can view them, compare them, and rollback to previous revisions if anything goes wrong.
+Revisions are stored on disk.
+You can view them, compare them, and rollback to previous revisions if anything goes wrong.

 To view existing revisions, use `show system commit` operational mode command.

 .. code-block:: sh